landoskape/landoskape.github.io/index.md

 ---
 layout: default
 title: homepage
+permalink: /
 ---

 Welcome to my blog.
-It's a work in progress, as it will always be, but if you find it sometime around Fall 2023, it's probably hardly even a blog yet.
-Yet.
-So, welcome, and if you are interested in talking to me about mine or your ideas, please contact me!
+It's a work in progress, as it will always be.
+You can learn more about me [here](/about.md) and my first [post](/_posts/2024-06-02-welcome.md) explains what this blog is for.
+If you are interested in talking to me about mine or your ideas, please [contact](mailto:andrewtylerlandau at gmail.com) me!
 It's why I'm a scientist.